kata-strofi-gr/offlineVER/MySQL DB/README.md

 - `Items`: Stores information about items available for requests and offers.
 - `Warehouse`: Manages item quantities in the warehouse.
 - `Requests`: Manages requests made by citizens for specific items.
+- `RequestItems`: Manages the items and quantities associated with each request.
 - `Offers`: Manages offers made by citizens to provide specific items.
+- `OfferItems`: Manages the items and quantities associated with each offer.
 - `Vehicles`: Manages vehicles assigned to rescuers for delivering items.
+- `VehicleItems`: Manages the items and quantities associated with each vehicle.
 - `Announcements`: Stores announcements made by administrators.
+- `AnnouncementItems`: Manages the items and quantities associated with each announcement.
+- `RequestHistory`: Tracks the history of requests.
-- `RequestLogs` and `OfferLogs`: Track the history of requests and offers.
+- `OfferHistory`: Tracks the history of offers.

 ## Stored Procedures and Triggers